adafruit/awesome-circuitpython/README.md

 - [CircuitPython on hackster.io](https://blog.adafruit.com/2019/01/15/python-on-hardware-community-hub-on-hackster-io-hacksterio/) - Python on hardware projects on hackster.io including CircuitPython.
 - [CircuitPython on Instructables](https://www.instructables.com/howto/circuitpython/) - How-tos, guides, and more, using CircuitPython on Autodesk's Instructables.

-## Podcast
+## Podcasts

-- [Weekly community chat on Adafruit Discord server CircuitPython channel - Audio / Podcast edition](https://adafru.it/spotify) - Audio from the Discord chat space for CircuitPython, meetings are usually Mondays at 2pm ET, this is the audio version on [iTunes](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016), Pocket Casts, [Spotify](https://adafru.it/spotify), and [XML feed](https://adafruit-podcasts.s3.amazonaws.com/circuitpython_weekly_meeting/audio-podcast.xml).
+- [Weekly community chat on Adafruit Discord server CircuitPython channel - Audio / Podcast edition](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016) - Audio from the Discord chat space for CircuitPython, meetings are usually Mondays at 2pm ET, this is the audio version on [iTunes](https://itunes.apple.com/us/podcast/circuitpython-weekly-meeting/id1451685016), Pocket Casts, [Spotify](https://adafru.it/spotify), and [XML feed](https://adafruit-podcasts.s3.amazonaws.com/circuitpython_weekly_meeting/audio-podcast.xml).
+- [Python on hardware weekly video cast](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2) - The wonderful world of Python on hardware!
+This is our video-newsletter-podcast of all things Python and electronics!
+The news comes from the Python community, discord, Adafruit communities and more.
+It’s part of the weekly newsletter, then we have a segment on ASK an ENGINEER and this is the video slice from that!
+This video podcast is on [iTunes](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2), [YouTube](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev), [IGTV (Instagram TV](https://www.instagram.com/adafruit/channel/)), and [XML](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2).

 ## Events